 Our focus is prototyping – creating predefined components, structures and methods that efficiently jumpstarts software design and effectively crystallizes user business requirements.
 We employ and customize CASE tools, iterative life-cycles, prototyping, workshops, SWAT teams, Timebox Development, and re-use of applications, templates and code to customer requirements.

 We use RAD to develop and redesign customer lower-risk or less complex software applications such as transactional websites that do not involve a high degree of throughput.
-Additionally, depending on an organization’s risk tolerance and the mission-critical designation of an application, RAD may also be used effectively during design and development within a structured software development methodology project.
+Additionally, depending on an organization’s risk tolerance and the mission-critical designation of an application, Rapid Application Development may also be used effectively during the design and development within a structured software development methodology project.

-This RAD Phase combines elements of the system planning and systems analysis phases of the Systems Development Life Cycle (SDLC).
+This Rapid Application Development Phase combines elements of the system planning and systems analysis phases of the Systems Development Life Cycle (SDLC).
 Users, managers, and IT staff members discuss and agree on business needs, project scope, constraints, and system requirements.
 It ends when the team agrees on the key issues and obtains management authorization to continue.